jadenseangmany/jadenseangmany/README.md

 ## Hey, I'm Jaden. 🔭

 ### I'm currently working on
-META-WEPP (currently private) - Metagenomic pipeline for genome classification and high resolution variant analysis
+**⚡ META-WEPP (currently private)** - Metagenomic pipeline for genome classification and high resolution variant analysis

-**[Kruger](https://github.com/jadenseangmany/Kruger)** - Resume tailor to match your resume with skills on a job description for ATS
+**⚡ [Kruger](https://github.com/jadenseangmany/Kruger)** - Resume tailor to match your resume with skills on a job description for ATS

 ### I'm currently learning about